 Nathaniel Bush held the enviable position of official architect to the New York Police Department for over three decades.
 From 1862 to 1895 he produced numerous station houses throughout the city.
-Not only was Bush an architect, but he was an NYPD sergeant, as well.
+Not only was Bush an architect, but he was a New York Police Department sergeant, as well.

 Bush retired because, as The New York Times reported on April 24, 1895, “age has unfitted him to perform his duties properly.”
 Tammany Hall jumped at the chance to give its own favored architects, Horgan & Slattery, the position.
 Not unexpectedly, building costs began climbing.